|Pittsburgh Natatorium, postcard early 1900s|

 |Pittsburgh Post, 7 May 1890|

 The Natatorium officially opened to the public a week later, on 15 May 1890.
 It was a pricey thing to swim there, though, and at first its existence probably didn't do much to keep Pittsburgh's poorest out of the rivers.
 Annual family subscriptions could be had for $50; individual tickets for $1 or six for $5.
-Prices eventually dropped.
+It was all a bit much, and prices eventually dropped.

 Each bather was "....required to wear a swimming costume, which will be provided free of cost by the management."

 Perhaps something like these sexy numbers?
-Illustration of swim suits for sale at a local store in 1892, ranging in price from $8-12.
+These are illustrations of swim suits for sale at a local store in 1892, ranging in price from $8-12.

 |Liberty's bathing suit ad, Pittsburgh Daily Post, August 1892|